 I don’t have a PhD.
 Can I still apply?

 Yes.
 I only have a bachelor’s degree.
-For the Scholar level, you need a “terminal degree” in your field OR the professional equivalent.
+Each country sets its own requirements and they can vary.
+For some awards, you need a “terminal degree” in your field OR the professional equivalent.
 I argued, successfully, that all my writing and research experience added up to the equivalent of an MFA or PhD, and I asked my letter writers to emphasize this point as well.
 It worked.